Step 4: Full View

 Citation Context:

-The Board cited this case to illustrate that it is unethical for an engineer to perform work outside their area of competency, and that other engineers have a responsibility to question and report such incompetency.
+The Board cited this case to illustrate that it is unethical for an engineer to perform work outside their area of competency, and that other engineers have a responsibility to question and report such incompetence.

 Relevant Excerpts